First Taranaki War: Battle of Waireka

 Murray met no resistance at Whalers Gate, but as he approached Waireka he heard the sound of rapid firing towards the coast.
 He entrenched his men and opened fire on the Kaipopo pā with a rocket tube.
 The gunfire Murray heard was being exchanged between about 200 Māori warriors—who, armed mostly with double-barrel shotguns and some rifles, were firing from the cover of bush and flax in the river gully—and the militia and Volunteers, who had retreated to the safety of the farmhouse of settler John Jury.
 Most of the battle took place on the flat farm land below the pa.

 About 5.30 pm, Murray sounded the bugle for a retreat, withdrawing his Regulars for the march back to New Plymouth so they could arrive before dark.
 His withdrawal left the settler force, which had already suffered two killed and eight wounded, isolated at the farmhouse with little ammunition and late in the night, carrying their casualties, they scrambled across paddocks to the Omata stockade, arriving about 12.30 am, before returning to New Plymouth.

 Late in the afternoon, meanwhile, Captain Peter Cracroft, commander of HMS Niger, had landed 60 bluejackets at New Plymouth and marched via Omata to Waireka, encountering Murray as he prepared to retreat.
 Cracroft's troops fired 24-pound rockets into the pā from a distance of about 700 metres and stormed it at dusk, tearing down three Māori ensigns.
-The first man into the pā was leading seaman William Odgers, who was awarded a Victoria Cross for bravery–the first awarded in the New Zealand wars.
+The first man into the pā was leading seaman William Odgers, who was awarded a Victoria Cross for bravery–the first awarded in the New Zealand Wars.
 Cracroft's men then returned to New Plymouth, without making contact with the settler force, who were still at the Jury farmhouse.
 The storming of the pā was the second stage of the battle.
-Most or all or the Maori casualties—between 17 and 40—occurred during the first stage of fighting around the gully and Jury homestead, according to Cowan.
+Most or all or the Māori casualties—between 17 and 40—occurred during the first stage of fighting around the gully and Jury homestead, according to Cowan.

-Cracroft was lauded as a hero for his mission, with claims of the number of Māori killed by his troops ranging from 70 to 150.
+Cracroft was lauded as a hero, with claims of the number of Māori killed by his troops ranging from 70 to 150.
 Total European losses were 14 killed and wounded.
 Historian James Belich has claimed the pā was more of a camp and all but empty and the total Māori casualties amounted to no more than one.
 He described the "legend" of Waireka as a classic example of the construction of a paper victory, with invented claims of "enormous" losses and a great British victory.

-The settlers, apparently overlooked in the fracas, watched the action from their house and the next day made their own way to New Plymouth, where Gilbert said: "It was no wish of ours that an armed expedition should be set on foot on our behalf.
+The settlers, apparently overlooked in the fracas, watched the action from their house and the next day made their way to New Plymouth, where Gilbert said: "It was no wish of ours that an armed expedition should be set on foot on our behalf.
 We were perfectly safe."